pettmatt/docker-wordpress-dev-environment/README.md

 The wordpress directory contains a rudimentary development environment which is great as a quick template to get your development environment up and running.
 The wordpress-ssl directory in the other hand is more robust environment which has SSL-connection already set up.
 This directory is also going to be the one that is going to get more updates.

-*If something isn't working as intended please double check what has changed between the tested versions and the latests.*
+*If something isn't working as intended please double check what has changed between the tested versions and the latest.*

 **Latest tested versions**
+*Provided string is the digest id*
-- MariaDB
+- MariaDB `ff1367c7152e`
-- Wordpress
+- Wordpress `63a40d433d89`
-- Nginx
+- Nginx `4c1c50d0ffc6`

 # Creating modern WordPress development environment